Examples Of Why Self-Awareness Is Important

 It's might seem really simple: you feel like someone hurts you and you feel bummed.
 You then hold onto that hurt feeling and turn it into something nasty: anger and hatred.

-This is pretty normal behaviour, of course.
+This is pretty normal behavior, of course.
 But it is still important to be aware of what's happening.

 Someone that might not be aware of his anger and hatred might lash out and explode.
 This would only amplify the negativity, as emotions like these tend to increase in a heated situation.